electron/governance/playbooks/issue-triage.md

   * What pull requests *will not* be reviewed for acceptance
 * Outline exactly what is expected for an issue to meet the "triage bar" so that issues that don't meet the bar can be closed
 * Reduce the amount of time and back-and-forth needed to take an issue from being first-opened to `triaged` or closed
-* Accept input from the community that helps us deliver meaningful results back to the Atom community
+* Accept input from the community that helps us deliver meaningful results back to the Electron community

 ## The Issues List Is Our Backlog